ogait001/academic-profile/_posts/2026-04-12-where-are-you.md

 > *mi ritrovai per una selva oscura,*
 > *ché la diritta via era smarrita.*
 >
-> — Dante Alighieri, *Divina Commedia*, Inferno, I, 1–3.
+> — Dante Alighieri, *The Divine Comedy*, Inferno, I, 1–3.

 God's first question to a fallen man is not an accusation.
 It is an address.